isomerpages/nyp-sit-skillsup/index.md

       alignment: right
   - infocols:
       title: Programmes
-      subtitle: We offer you with these
+      subtitle: we offer you with these
       id: infocols
-      linktext: Learn more
       infoboxes:
         - title: SkillsFuture Short Courses
           description: ""